knaaptime/seg_networks/paper/methods_segregation.md

 reassigning them at random.
 For each block-group, we randomly reassign the labels $(net,euc)$ to the observed spatial lags from @eq:lag.
 Once all units have been assigned to a group, the segregation measures are re-computed and their difference taken.
 This process is repeated 10,000 iterations.
-By comparing the observed difference between the two segregation measures against a distribution of differences generated via synthetic datasets, we can develop pseudo p-values based on a standard T-test.
-Our test in this case measures the empirical likelihood of obtaining the observed difference at random under the null hypothesis that the observed difference is within the standard range of differences[^null].
+By comparing the observed difference in the two segregation measures against a distribution of differences generated via synthetic datasets, we can develop pseudo $p$-values based on a conventional T-test.
+Our test, in this case, adopts the null hypothesis that the observed difference is within the standard range of differences[^null], and measures the empirical likelihood of obtaining the observed difference at random, given the observed data.
 The pseudo-$p$ values represent probability of obtaining results in which the simulated difference was greater than the observed difference $\Delta_{\tilde{H}}$.

 <!-- I think for random labeling the null is that the difference is 0.
 Not sure I understand the footnote? -->